 The first step was the box composing of the chassis and the assembling of the gearbox.
 It is the start to let me feel the spirit, but too detailed work is tiring.
 After having made all, almost all interiors are not seen so much.

 Assembling of the suspensions and road wheels seemed to be complicated at a glance, but I was getting used when I made one set, and three others were relatively smooth.
 I had to be careful not to break sprocket wheels.
 It’s very thin parts.

 Against the above comment, inside weathering was changed moderately in white after all.
-Though it is hard to look with this photograph, I think it’s better.
+Though it is hard to look at this photograph, I think it’s better.

-This sculptor is Mr. Hirano who is Japanese famous one.
+This sculptor is Mr. Hirano who is a Japanese famous one.
 I like his figure, natural posing.
 They are a little smaller than Dragon Models figure that I often make.
-These Tristar figures are 49mm height so equal to 170cm.
+These Tristar figures are 49mm in height so equal to 170cm.
 I think it’s shorter for a German soldier.
-If he is the Japanese soldier at this time, the height is matched.
+If he is a Japanese soldier at this time, the height is matched.

-There are binoculars cap on the back of the neck through the strap.
-I’m not an authority of sculptor, but I would like to say these four figures are masterpiece even it’s a very old kit.
+There is a binocular cap on the back of the neck through the strap.
+I’m not an authority of sculptor, but I would like to say these four figures are masterpieces even it’s a very old kit.

 By the way, it is an Italian front of the summer of 1944.
 This vehicle had rolled an active part in defense lines against allied forces such as the “Reinhard line” “Hitler line” “Gustav line” “Kaiser Line”.